 3. The filing of a timely appeal suspends the imposition of sanctions until the appeal is decided.
 Grades or degrees will be withheld pending conclusion of the appeal.

 4. When an appeal has been filed, the relevant parties may be requested to respond in writing to the matters in question before a decision about the appeal is made.
-The non-appealing party, whether student or Faculty member, will be notified of the appeal within 10 calendar days and will be given an opportunity to submit a written statement for consideration within 20 calendar days.
+The non-appealing party, whether student or Faculty member, will be notified of the appeal within 14 calendar days and will be given an opportunity to submit a written statement for consideration within 14 calendar days from such notification

 5. The appellate body will determine whether the grounds for appeal have been satisfied and whether further process is necessary to resolve the appeal.
 Findings of fact will be accepted as determined by the original adjudicating body, unless the appellate body determines that the original adjudicating body acted in an arbitrary, capricious, or unfair manner.